 You’ll also be able to talk to them and pitch your products or services right then and there.
 All of that means you’re going to be giving flyers to people who are more likely to be interested in what you’re actually offering.

-Now, it can take a lot of time out of your day to pass out leaflets to people personally (which is why you should consider hiring someone else to take care of that part for you), but it’s more likely to pay off in the long run.
+Now, it can take a lot of time out of your day to hand out leaflets to people personally (which is why you should consider hiring someone else to take care of that part for you), but it’s more likely to pay off in the long run.

 How to hand out flyers effectively at train stations